Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and Psychological Clinical Science

 Yes, and gaining traction with each new accomplishment.
 PCSAS: became an independent accrediting body in 2007; accredited its first program in 2009; and in 2012 as soon as it was eligible, was recognized by the Council for Higher Education Accreditation (CHEA), the national body that certifies accrediting organizations.
 CHEA affirmed PCSAS standards and processes as meeting and exceeding CHEA’s high standards for “quality, improvement, and accountability.”

-Today, PCSAS accredits thirty-five clinical psychology programs in the United States and Canada, programs that are among the highest regarded in the field.
-All 34 programs in the U.S are listed among the top 50 in U.S. News & World Report.
-(U.S. News ranks only U.S. programs.)
+Today, PCSAS accredits thirty-seven clinical science psychology programs in the United States and Canada, programs that are among the highest regarded in the field.
+All 36 programs in the U.S are listed among the top 50 in U.S. News & World Report.
+(U.S. News ranks only U.S. programs, or it would be all 37!)
 Similarly, all PCSAS programs are ranked highly by the National Academies of Science, by their graduates’ scores on state licensing exams and by the publication records of their faculty.
 In addition, PCSAS has been:

 - Recognized by the U.S, Department Veterans Affairs (VA), by far the largest trainer and employer of clinical psychologists in the world, as the sole eligibility requirement for VA internships and employment.
 That is, PCSAS students and graduates need no other accreditation credential.